inbrainz/cerebro/knowledge_units/general/god.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > Religion is a very personal and sensitive topic.
 Why don&#039;t we talk about this another time?
-What would you like to talk about now?
 ### Go to Topic
 > [General](../../topics/general.md)